Luxcium/luxcium-name-convention/README.md

 method of that *object* returning an instance of that *object*, or from other code that use these mechanisme to resolve to an instance of such *object*.

-Class, interface, record, and typedef names are written in UpperCamelCase.
+Class, interface, record, and typedef names are written in `UpperCamelCase`.
 Unexported classes are simply locals: they are not marked @private and therefore are not named with a trailing underscore.
 [[§](https://google.github.io/styleguide/jsguide.html#naming-class-names)]